tbh26/2021-06-design-apis/README.md

 ### API Diagrams
 Sample API Diagrams are in the [diagrams](diagrams/) folder.
 These were created using the http://websequencediagrams.com web app.

+_**NOTE: There are some help documents for using WSD here: https://www.websequencediagrams.com/examples.html**_

 ### Assignment
 This course has an overnight assignment.
 The [README](assignment/README.md) lists the details.
 We'll expand on them throughout the first day of the course, too.